US spares ally Germany in sanctions for Nord Stream pipeline

 In Germany, the two leading contenders to succeed Merkel after the country's Sept.
 26 general election have contrasting positions on the pipeline.

 Lee reported from Reykjavik, Iceland.
 Knickmeyer reported from Oklahoma City.
-Lisa Mascaro in Washington and Geir Moulson in Berlin contributed to this report.
+Associated Press writers Lisa Mascaro in Washington and Geir Moulson in Berlin contributed to this report.

 Credit: Michele Tantussi